 7 Things Every Woman Should Be Doing in Perimenopause

-If you’ve been googling “Why do I feel different in my 40s?” or “Is this perimenopause?” you’re not imagining it.
+If you’ve been googling “Why do I feel different in my 40s?” or “Is this perimenopause?”… you’re not imagining it.

 That was me at 46.
 I started crying for no reason, losing my resilience, and reacting to things that never used to bother me.

-My GYN prescribed an antidepressant.
-No conversation about hormones.
-No explanation of why this was happening.
-But everything I was feeling had a root cause: hormonal fluctuations that begin during perimenopause.
+But everything I was feeling had a root cause: hormonal fluctuations that began during perimenopause.

-Understanding that changed everything.
+And understanding that?
+It changed everything.
 It gave me clarity, direction, and my confidence back.

 1. Eat More Protein